 In India, society and religion are interconnected.
 Hence the religious evils, such as, superstition, blind faith and others have affected the society again and again.
 Alongside the religious leaders the Indian social reformers also strove to liberate the people from such prevalent vices.
-The reformers in India have worked towards building a better nation without any bias.
 Hailing from different religious and social backgrounds, they have adopted simple methods to educate the masses.
 Songs, poetry in colloquial languages, moral tales, organising community works and others are some of the methods that the Indian social reformers implemented to achieve their aims.

 The Indian social reformers’ consistent efforts were recognised even by the British imperialists.
 Indian personalities like Swami Vivekananda, Ishwar Chandra Vidyasagar, Ramakrishna Paramahansa, Dayanand Saraswati, Raja Ram Mohan Roy and others spoke up for the development and enlightenment of women.
 Under the British rule the Indian social reformers also popularised Western education.
 Amongst the most prominent Indian social reformers, Mahatma Gandhi, Shriram Sharma Acharya, Virchand Gandhi, Gopal Hari Deshmukh, Jamnalal Bajaj, Balshastri Jambhekar, Jawaharlal Nehru, Vinoba Bhave, Dhondo Keshav Karve, Annie Besant, B R Ambedkar, Vitthal Ramji Shinde, Pandurang Shastri Athavale, Kandukuri Veeresalingam and Kiran Bedi are worth mentioning.